maximvochten/maximvochten.github.io/_pages/cv.md

 From 2018 till 2024, I was a Postdoctoral Researcher at KU Leuven working on the ROBOTGENSKILL project, which was an ERC Advanced Grant of Prof. Joris De Schutter that was proposed based on the results of the PhD.
 This project gave me the opportunity to bring the conceptual results of my thesis work to practical robot applications as part of a team of around ten researchers.

+Starting from 2025, I joined the Royal Military Academy in Brussels as part of the Robotics & Autonomous Systems unit.
+I research robotic technologies to improve the detection and disposal of land mines.

 ### CV download

 My complete CV can be downloaded by clicking the PDF icon at the top of this page or through the following link: [MaximVochten_resume.pdf](/assets/pdf/MaximVochten_resume.pdf)